Skip to main content

 Configure SSO

 If you are looking to onboard a large number of users and you are leveraging an SSO provider, Invicti can integrate with any IdP/SSO provider that supports SAML 2.0.
-Additionally, with Invicti SCIM, you can further automate the onboarding process with additional functionality such as creating users and groups.
+Additionally, with Invicti SCIM, you can further automate the onboarding process with additional functionality such as creating, updating, and deactivating accounts.

 Install agents

-An agent can run concurrent scans, it depends on the resources allocated to the host where the engine is installed.
+An agent can run concurrent scans, it depends on the resources allocated to the host where the agent is installed.

 Trustlist IP addresses